Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the input schema already documents both parameters ('query' and 'variables') with clear descriptions.
-The description adds no additional meaning beyond what the schema provides, such as examples or constraints, but the baseline is 3 since the schema does the heavy lifting.
+Schema description coverage is 100%, with 'query' and 'variables' fields clearly described.
+The tool description adds no additional meaning beyond what the schema provides, so baseline 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.